LukeShortCloud/rootpages/src/programming/python.rst

 -  copy = Shallow copy (one level deep).
 -  deepcopy = Copy all nested structures.

 Lists are not immutable and can be globally modified.
-Tuples should be provided to methods/functions as arguments (instead of lists) to garuntee that the original list is never changed.
+Tuples should be provided to methods/functions as arguments (instead of lists) to guarantee that the original list is never changed.

 [35]